VaughanSampson/UnityEasyBindingsInput/README.md

 }
 ```

-Now methods within this class are called to control user input bindings.
+Methods within this initialized object can be called to control user input bindings.

 ### Later implementations will support:
 + Setting bindings non-interactively.